ahujar27/TT-TO_Classifier/README.md

 5. NORMALBAMIND (aligned normal index BAI from Step 2c)
 6. OUTDIR (Output Directory)
 7. APPPATH (Path to GATK app)
-8. INTPATH (Path to TSO500 Intervals)
+8. INTPATH (Path to TSO500 Intervals Bed)
 9. REFPATH (Path to references)

 To generate SNV the calls, first run the python script `make.mutect2.input.json.py` to create the JSON necessary for the WDL run.
 Then the WDL, `mutect2.wdl` can be run using the JSON.